bradleypallen/logistic-regression-sgd-mapreduce/README.md

     $ cat train.data | ./train_map.py | sort | ./train_reduce.py > /path/to/your/model

-Hyperparameters can be optionally set as environment variables, e.g.:
+Three hyperparameters can be optionally set as environment variables, e.g.:

     $ export MU=0.002   # the regularization parameter
     $ export ETA=0.5    # the learning rate